 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly identifies the tool (ccboard), its purpose (dashboard for Claude Code), and explicit trigger conditions covering monitoring, cost tracking, session browsing, and MCP server status.
-It uses third person voice, is concise, and provides strong distinctiveness through specific tool and domain references.
+This is a well-crafted skill description that clearly identifies the specific tool (ccboard), its purpose (dashboard for Claude Code), and explicit trigger conditions covering monitoring, cost tracking, session browsing, and MCP server status.
+It uses third person voice, is concise, and has strong distinctiveness with minimal conflict risk.

 | Dimension | Reasoning | Score |